naqslab/naqs_devices/docs/index.rst

-.. naqslab_devices documentation master file, created by sphinx-quickstart on Fri Sep  6 14:11:37 2019.
+.. naqs_devices documentation master file, created by sphinx-quickstart on Fri Sep  6 14:11:37 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to naqslab_devices's documentation!
+Welcome to naqs_devices's documentation!
 ===========================================

 This library is a collection of third-party devices for the labscript_suite experimental control system.